junxit/us-congress-bills-110/metadata.md

 - 2007-10-18 — Placed on the Union Calendar, Calendar No. 242.
 - 2007-10-18 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 110-388.
 - 2007-10-18 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 110-388.
+- 2007-10-22 — Rules Committee Resolution H. Res.
+765 Reported to House.
+Rule provides for consideration of H.R.
+1483 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Bill is closed to amendments.
+- 2007-10-23 — Rule H. Res.
+765 passed House.
+- 2007-10-24 — Amendment (A002) offered by Mr. Rahall. (consideration: CR H11964; text: CR H11964)
+- 2007-10-24 — Amendment agreed to by House: On agreeing to the Rahall amendment (A002) Agreed to by voice vote.
+- 2007-10-24 — Considered under the provisions of rule H. Res.
+765. (consideration: CR H11940-11965; text of measure as introduced: CR H11940; text of measure as reported in House: CR H11940-11963;)
+- 2007-10-24 — DEBATE - The House proceeded with 10 minutes of debate on the Bishop (UT) motion to recommit with instructions.
+The instructions contained in the motion seek to report the same to the House forthwith with the following amendment which adds a new Title VI- Application of Certain Laws pertaining to Application of Certain State and Local Laws.
+- 2007-10-24 — DEBATE - The House proceeded with one hour of debate on H.R.
+1483.
+- 2007-10-24 — House amendment agreed to: On agreeing to the Rahall amendment (A002) Agreed to by voice vote.
+- 2007-10-24 — House amendment offered
+- 2007-10-24 — House amendment offered
+- 2007-10-24 — House amendment offered/reported by : Amendment (A002) offered by Mr. Rahall.(consideration: CR H11964; text: CR H11964)
+- 2007-10-24 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-10-24 — Mr. Bishop (UT) moved to recommit with instructions to Natural Resources. (consideration: CR H11963-11964; text: CR H11963)
+- 2007-10-24 — On agreeing to the Rahall amendment (A002) Agreed to by voice vote.
+- 2007-10-24 — On motion to recommit with instructions Agreed to by the Yeas and Nays: 344 - 71 (Roll no. 995).
+- 2007-10-24 — On passage Passed by recorded vote: 291 - 122 (Roll no. 996).
+- 2007-10-24 — Passed/agreed to in House: On passage Passed by recorded vote: 291 - 122 (Roll no. 996).
+- 2007-10-24 — Rule provides for consideration of H.R.
+1483 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Bill is closed to amendments.
+- 2007-10-24 — The Clerk was authorized to correct section numbers, punctuation, and cross references, and to make other necessary technical and conforming corrections in the engrossment of H.R.
+1483.
+- 2007-10-24 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H11964)
+- 2007-10-24 — The previous question was ordered pursuant to the rule. (consideration: CR H11963)